Get Ready, Film Enthusiasts! The New York Film Festival Is Back In Town

-The New York Film Festival is the biggest festival in the city.
+New York Film Festival is the biggest festival in the city.
 It is a very exciting time that many people look forward to.
-This will be the 54th annual New York Film Festival, and it will run from Friday, September 30th to Sunday, October 16th.
+This will be the 54th annual New York Film Festival.
+The festival will run from Friday, September 30th to Sunday, October 16th.
 The festival’s main venue is Lincoln Center’s Alice Tully Hall.
 Other screenings will be held at Lincoln Center’s Walter Reade Theater and the Elinor Bunin Munroe Film Center.

 Prices for the New York Fashion week vary, depending on the night, venue, and event.
 There are different price sets, with discounted cost for members and students.
 For main slate and special events at the Alice Tully Hall, the price is $20 for members and students, and $25 for the general public.
 On opening night at the Alice Tully Hall, there is a $75 member/student fee and a $100 general public fee.
 As for the centerpiece and closing film, the member and student price at Alice Tully Hall is $50, and the general public price is $75.
 The opening, centerpiece, and closing screenings are priced between $15 and $25 at other venues.
 All other programs that film festival has to offer range between $10-$25.